thomasmullen9999/mega-man-walkthrough/README.md

 ## Accessibility and Usability

-Below is a list of decisions that were made regarding the design of the site, when considering accessiblity practices.
+Below is a list of decisions that were made regarding the design of the site, when considering accessibility practices.

 *	For the main paragraph content, I used a font-size that is large enough to read for people with poor eyesight, but not too large as to look unprofessional or make the page extremely long.